Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List all indexed firmware projects with their statistics,' using a specific verb and resource.
-It distinguishes itself from the sibling tool 'get_active_build' by noting the latter is for details on the currently active project.
+The description clearly states 'List all indexed firmware projects with their statistics,' which is a specific verb and resource.
+It distinguishes itself from siblings like `get_active_build` and `get_project_info` by focusing on listing all projects rather than details of one.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.